From Isolated Scoring to Collaborative Ranking: A Comparison-Native Framework for LLM-Based Paper Evaluation: Experiment Details

 \paragraph{Training Configurations} To prevent potential data leakage arising from the model inadvertently learning from test data, we adopted Qwen2.5‑7B‑Instruct \cite{qwen2025qwen25technicalreport} as the base model.
 The main training process was conducted on two RTX 6000 Pro GPUs with 96 GB memory each.
 LoRA adaptation \cite{hu2022lora} was applied with rank 16 and LoRA‑alpha 32 to enhance training efficiency.
 Short reasoning chains were employed, and the output length was limited to 512 tokens to improve efficiency and reduce token consumption.
 For samples exceeding the predefined context length, a truncation strategy was used.
 In the reward function, the scaling parameter $\gamma$ was set to 5.
 Supervised fine‑tuning was performed for one epoch with a learning rate of 5e‑4, an original batch size of 2, and gradient accumulation over 16 steps.
 Reinforcement learning was performed for one epoch with a learning rate of 5e‑5, an original batch size of 4, and gradient accumulation over 16 steps, generating eight trajectories per instance via a single rollout.
 Within the training dataset, the minimum score difference threshold $d_{\text{min}}$ was set to 1.5, and the maximum occurrence count $c_{\text{max}}$ was set to 1, ensuring that each paper appeared only once to promote diversity.

 \paragraph{Inference Configurations} The sample‑pair fraction parameter $\alpha$ was set to 0.05, and $n$ was always equal to the actual size of the test set.
-For ICLR‑2025, $n$ equals to 634, as the test set was aligned with that used in DeepReview.
-For the other five conferences, $n$ equals to 500, corresponding to the number of samples selected for the respective test sets.
+For ICLR‑2025, $n$ is equal to 634, as the test set was aligned with that used in DeepReview.
+For the other five conferences, $n$ is equal to 500, corresponding to the number of samples selected for the respective test sets.
 The paper acceptance rate was fixed to the average acceptance rate of ICLR‑2023 and ICLR‑2024, which is 31.4\%.